SamuelYannick/wk1-code-challenge-toy-problems/README.md

-# README: JavaScript Utility Scripts
+# Toy Problems Wk1 Code Challenge

-## Overview
+## Intro

-This repository contains three JavaScript utility scripts designed for specific tasks:
+This repository contains three JavaScript files each performing specific tasks:

-1. **Grade Calculation**: Determines a student's grade based on their marks.
+1. **Grade Calculator**: Determines a student's grade based on their marks.
 2. **Speed Monitoring**: Calculates demerit points or license suspension based on vehicle speed.
 3. **Net Salary Calculation**: Computes the net salary based on basic salary, benefits, and deductions (PAYE, NHIF, and NSSF).

-Each script is standalone and can be run independently.
+Each file/script is independent of the other.

 ---

-## Script Details
+## Details

-### 1. Grade Calculation (`getStudentGrade`)
+### 1. Grade Calculation (`gradeCalculator`)

-This script calculates a student's grade based on marks entered by the user.
+This scrip calculates a student's grade based on marks entered by the user.
 Grades are determined according to the following criteria:

 - **A**: Marks above 79
 - **B**: Marks between 60 and 79